vocdoni/docs/docs/architecture/services/census-service.md

   "request": {
     "method": "addClaim",
-    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "digested": false,  // is the claim digested? the Gateway should do it if not "claimData": "base64-string", // the public key in base64 or its hash, also in base64 "timestamp": 1556110671
+    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "digested": false,  // is the key digested? the Gateway should do it if not "censusKey": "base64-string", // usually the public key in base64 or its hash, also in base64 "censusValue": "hexString", // usually the numeric weight (big num hex encoded).
+Can be empty (for non-weighted census) "timestamp": 1556110671
   },
-  "signature": "string"
+  "signature": "hexString"
 }
 ```